Alabama’s Latest Botched State Killing Once Again Shows the Cruelest Method of Execution

-Alabama’s execution of James Nathan Jones last month offered the latest evidence that lethal injection is a notoriously bad way to put people to death.
-His execution took more than three hours to complete.
+Alabama’s execution of Joe Nathan James Jr. last month offered the latest evidence that lethal injection is a notoriously bad way to put people to death.* His execution took more than three hours to complete.
 It was a gruesome affair from start to finish.

 Once touted as America’s most humane method of execution, lethal injection has proven itself to be unreliable and very difficult to get right.